koremandar967/ImageBasedPathFinder/README.md

  catch(Exception w){}
  ```

- > When android application and admin are connected in same network then in android application current location
-   latitude and longitude is displayed as a toast.
+ > When android application and admin are connected in same network then in android application latitude and longitude of current location is displayed as a toast.